 During the programme you can expect to:

-specialise in an area of your interest
+specialise in areas of your interest,

-develop your own projects within the scope of the programme themes
+develop your own projects within the scope of the programme themes,

-study at a truly unique academic environment
+study in a truly unique academic environment.

 You will be studying themes such as ecological and cultural sustainability, the shape and importance of locations, management of natural and cultural resources, the principles of environmental assessment, entrepreneurship and strategic leadership.
-At Campus Gotland you will find dedicated researchers and lecturers who work with sustainability from a broad, critical and cross-border perspective, and in close proximity to all the players who in one way or another work with tourist visits.
+At Campus Gotland, you will find dedicated researchers and lecturers who work with sustainability from a broad, critical and cross-border perspective, and in close proximity to all the players who in one way or another work with tourist visits.

-The programme will prepare you for a career focusing on sustainability issues in tourist-intensive regions anywhere in the world, in public administration, at state, county and municipal level, in destination companies, in private tourist enterprises or as an independent entrepreneur.
-The interdisciplinary design of this programme will promote the understanding of other subject areas and will strengthen knowledge on the opportunities and limitations of sustainable development.
+The programme will prepare you for a career focusing on sustainability issues in tourist-intensive regions anywhere in the world, in public administration, at a national, regional and local level, in destination companies, in private tourist enterprises or as an independent entrepreneur.
+The interdisciplinary design of this programme will promote the understanding of different subject areas and will strengthen knowledge of the opportunities and limitations of sustainable development.

 The programme leads to a Master of Science (120 credits) with Sustainable Destination Development as the main field of study.

 The first semester starts with an introductory course on Sustainable Destination Development.
-For the remainder of the semester, you will study your chosen specialisation: "Applied heritage politics", "Sustainability, assessment and management of nature-based destinations" or "Entrepreneurship for sustainable destination development" (see below for the courses of each specialisation).
+You will then take courses with one of your chosen specialisations: applied heritage politics; sustainability, assessment and management of nature-based destinations; or entrepreneurship for sustainable destination development.

 The third semester begins with an advanced course in Sustainable Destination Development.
 After this, you will study one of the other two specialisations.

-Important parts of the education takes place outside the classroom, in the real world, with excursions and working together with public and private actors on Gotland.
+Important parts of the education take place outside the classroom, in the real world, with excursions and working together with public and private actors on Gotland.

 Teaching is closely related to the large, multidisciplinary research programme "Sustainable Visits", in which 30 researchers from 9 disciplines are studying and developing sustainable destination development on Gotland.
-During your studies you will both meet many of these researchers, and get the opportunity to contribute to their research projects.
+During your studies, you will both meet many of these researchers, and get the opportunity to contribute to their research projects.

 Examination varies from written exams, oral presentations and independent writing.

 This programme prepares you to work on sustainability issues in the tourism sector in regions across the world: within public administration locally, regionally and nationally, at destination companies, within the private tourism sector or as an entrepreneur.
 You can choose a career related to development, strategy and management, particularly regarding natural and cultural resources, or in public and private destination companies.

 This is also an opportunity to prepare for research and doctoral studies.
 Campus Gotland offers an interdisciplinary research environment with a strong focus on sustainability, as is the case in Gotland.
-You can choose to perform research within industrial engineering and management, ethnology, geology, history, heritage studies or business.
+You can choose to perform research in industrial engineering and management, ethnology, geology, history, heritage studies or business.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

-a statement of purpose (1 page).
+a statement of purpose.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.